 The employee’s line manager will then receive a notification.
 They’ll see which days the employee wants to take off.
 They’ll also see a clear and comprehensive staff rota, so at a glance, they’ll know whether the proposed leave will cause any staffing issues.
 They can, therefore, accept or reject the request immediately, and at the touch of a button.
 Straight away, the employee will then get a notification, letting them know the outcome of their request.

 With this system, a process that might once have taken hours can take just a few minutes.
 Or even just a few seconds.
 And this is just one of the many benefits that a good absence management system can bring.

 An absence management system can automate many essential HR tasks.
 As a result, your HR team can instead focus on strategy and growth.
 They can dedicate the time they used to devote to paperwork to assessing and understanding figures, and the board can draw from their insights to make more informed business decisions.

-Ready to Give HR and People a Seat on the Board?
+Ready to Give HR a Seat on the Board?